-Governing Board and Citizens' Oversight Committee Hemet Unified School District Hemet, California
+Governing Board and Citizens Oversight Committee Hemet Unified School District Hemet, California

-We have audited the accompanying financial statements of Hemet Unified School District (the District), Building Fund (Measure T), as of and for the year ended June 30, 2011, as listed in the table of contents.
+We have audited the accompanying financial statements of the Hemet Unified School District (the District) Building Fund (Measure T) as of and for the year ended June 30, 2012.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.